 ANSI's S3.19 standards are used to make sure that hearing protection provides a predictable level of protection.
 There are many levels out there depending on need.
 In order to comply with the ANSI standards, hearing protection needs to be tested by an authorized testing facility before that model can be sold with the NRR (Noise Reduction Rating) labeling.

-Understanding Actual Protection
+Understanding Actual Protection with Noise Reduction Rating

 The rating levels do not measure how many dB will be filtered out from an environment, which is a common misunderstanding.
 Being able to calculate the actual protection level is very important when choosing the right hearing protection for a given situation.